 Do something with the new knowledge or skill and take ownership of it.”

-I like this website, especially the underlying tone of straightforward, clean “Here you go,” with no in-your-face “If you pay more, we’ll give you all you need!”
-(Although that’s changed some since I first posted this, and it’s lost much of its original pleasingly clean, elegant aesthetics.)
+I like this website, especially its straightforward, clean “Here you go,” with minimal ads and no in-your-face “If you pay more, we’ll give you all you need!”
 It’s a nicely assembled puzzle of the various directions, categories and specific life skills that one can explore easily, presented with an honest, pragmatically guiding voice.
-Just a basic tour already provides a solid overview for looking more sanely at the human landscape of personal engagement, life management and the skills needed to do that.
+Just a basic tour already provides a solid overview for looking more sanely at the human landscape of personal engagement and life management.
 Recommended.